Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins

 \subsection{System Model}

-Our system model is suitable for a DT-enabled IoT network, wherein a large number of low-end devices (e.g., resource-limited devices) and various metaverse devices (e.g., camera, AR headset, smart glasses) compute authentication tags on the generated data (e.g., images, haptic biometrics, voice, Electrocardiogram (ECG)-signals) and offload them to a remote edge computing server.
+Our system model is suitable for a DT-enabled IoT network, wherein a large number of low-end devices (e.g., sensors) and various metaverse devices (e.g., camera, AR headset, smart glasses) authenticate their generated data (e.g., images, haptic biometrics, Electrocardiogram (ECG)-signals) and offload them to a remote edge server.
 Our model consists of three entities:

-{\em (i) Signers:} Within a DT-enabled metaverse framework, a massive number of power-limited devices (e.g., medical implants, RFID tags, sensors) and metaverse equipment (e.g., camera, headset) continuously generate multimedia data (e.g., haptic, audio, image) that needs to be offloaded to a remote edge cloud for future data analytics and decision making.
-Therefore, the signature generation and the cryptographic payload (i.e., signature and key sizes) must be minimized to allow longer battery life for IoT devices.
-Furthermore, the low-end devices are expected to operate in hostile environments and under different types of adversary attacks (e.g., key compromise attacks \cite{Yavuz:2012:TISSEC:FIBAF}, long-term security guarantee \cite{webber2022impact}, truncation and delayed attacks \cite{BLS:2004:Boneh:JournalofCrypto}).
-As a result, it is highly desirable that the authentication scheme offer forward-security to enable breach resiliency upon key compromise events, post-quantum security to resist against quantum attacks, and signature aggregation to resist truncation attacks and enable high transmission rates and low energy usage.
-Since most of the signers are low-end devices, we do not require secure enclaves at the signer side and we consider them broadcasting messages without interacting with a third party or conveying public keys to verifiers.
+{\em (i) Signers:} In a DT-enabled metaverse framework, various low-end devices (e.g., implants, sensors) and metaverse equipment (e.g., camera, headset) generate continuous multimedia data (e.g., haptic, image).
+This data requires offloading to a remote edge cloud for future analytics and decision-making.
+Thus, optimizing signautre generation and cryptographic payload is vital to prolong battery life.
+The low-end devices are also expected to operate in adversarial environments, under various attacks (e.g., key compromise \cite{Yavuz:2012:TISSEC:FIBAF}, quantum \cite{joseph2022transitioning}, truncation and delayed \cite{Yavuz:2012:TISSEC:FIBAF} attacks).
+Hence, an ideal authentication scheme should provide FS for breach resilience, PQ security against quantum attacks, and aggregation to protect against truncation attacks while supporting high transmission rates.
+As the signers are low-end devices, secure enclaves are not required at their side.
+Hence, we consider them broadcasting authenicated data without involving third parties or conveying public keys to verifiers.